Franjo Tuđman: Bosnian War

 Over time, the relations between Croats and Bosniaks worsened, resulting in the Croat–Bosniak War.
 The Bosniak side claimed that Tuđman wanted to partition Bosnia and Herzegovina, a view that was increasingly accepted by the international community.
 This made it difficult for Tuđman to protect Croatia's interests and support Herzeg-Bosnia.
 As the conflict escalated, Croatia's foreign policy reached a low point.
 Throughout 1993 several peace plans were proposed by the international community.
 Tuđman and the Herzeg-Bosnia leadership accepted all of them, including the Vance-Owen Plan in January 1993 and the Owen-Stoltenberg in July 1993.
 However, no lasting ceasefire was agreed.
 In early 1994 the United States became increasingly involved in resolving the wars.
 They were concerned with the way the Croat-Bosniak war helped the Serbs and put pressure on the two sides to sign a final truce.
 The war ended in March 1994 with the signing of the Washington Agreement.
 In June 1994 Tuđman visited Sarajevo to open the Croatian embassy there.
-He met with Alija Izetbegović and discussed the creation of the Croat-Muslim Federation and its possible confederation with Croatia.
+He met with Izetbegović and discussed the creation of the Croat-Muslim Federation and its possible confederation with Croatia.